gryphonshafer/Quizzing-Rule-Book/rule_book/04_quiz_events.md

 - A team can only make 1 substitution per timeout.
 - Quizzers can be substituted for any chair.

 Quizzed-out quizzers may remain in the quiz to answer bonus questions.
 Substituting for them afterward will require a timeout.
-If subbed-out, they may not return for any reason.

 When a quizzer quizzes-out, errs-out, or fouls-out and leaves the platform after the event, a substitute may take their place immediately and without a timeout.